allanrolli/desafiobossa/README.md

 ### Deploying on Heroku

-Click the button below to automatically set up the Polls API in an app running on your Heroku account.
+Click the button below to automatically set up the desafiobossa API in an app running on your Heroku account.

 [![Deploy to Heroku](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy?template=https://github.com/AllanRolli/desafiobossa)